- Teaching aids are the instruments or instructional methods used by teachers.

 - It is used to tabulate a large mass of information.

 - It can make subjects interesting, can be used for comparative studies.

-- Different types of charts are- Bar charts, Pie chart, Tabular chart, Tree chart, Flow chart, Pictorial chart, Overlay chart, Pull chart, Striptease chart, Flip chart.
+- Different types of charts are- Bar charts, Pie charts, Tabular charts, Tree charts, Flow charts, Pictorial chart, Overlay chart, Pull charts, Striptease charts, Flip charts.

 - They are small cards usually used to display important information.

-- They are flashed to audience one at a time in a sequence.
+- They are flashed to the audience one at a time in a sequence.

-- They can be used for quiz where the question is on one side an answer is on other side.
+- They can be used for quizzes where the question is on one side and the answer is on another side.

 - These can be drawn with hand as well with using the software.

-- It boosts creativity and helps in memorisation of important points.
+- It boosts creativity and helps in memorization of important points.